solliancenet/microsoft-partner-boot-camp/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 4. They want to improve the management of application secrets.

-5. They would like to make policy documents full-text searchable, with a minimal amount of implementation effort.
+5. They would like to make policy documents full-text searchable, with a minimal amount of implementation effort, and are also interested in ways they can enrich their search index with metadata extracted from policy documents.

 6. They are interested in leveraging serverless technologies to speed up API development.
 They have requested a proof-of-concept (POC) that can be used to retrieve policy documents from storage.

-7. They want to migrate their SQL Server 2008 R2 database to a fully-managed SQL database in Azure.
-Once in Azure, they would like to take advantage of some of the primary benefits enabled by using a PaaS database service.
+7. They want to migrate their SQL Server 2008 R2 database to a fully-managed SQL database in Azure and take advantage of a running on a modern data platform.
+Once in Azure, they want to employ a more effective data management strategy and are looking for guidance on best practices.
+They want to make use of the primary benefits enabled by using a PaaS database service, such as strengthening their security posture, reducing costs, and understanding better the types of data they are storing.

 8. Contoso wants to understand how to deploy better caching in its solution, both to lessen the load on the database and for providing scalable scoreboards.